Carol Laderman

 Carol Laderman (October 25, 1932 – July 6, 2010) was a groundbreaking medical anthropologist, specializing in the study of pregnancy and childbirth practices, shamanism, and Southeast Asian cultures, particularly Malays in rural Terengganu, Malaysia.
-She was also a critically acclaimed writer and a longtime professor and lecturer who had just been re-elevated to Chairmanship of the Department of Anthropology at City College at the time of her death.
+She was also a critically acclaimed writer and a longtime professor and lecturer who had just been re-elevated to the Chairmanship of the Department of Anthropology at City College at the time of her death.